 Classification schemes that focus even more on solute permeability properties have been proposed.
 These new classification systems acknowledge the importance of larger molecules and the need to incorporate additional membrane classes that have extended removal spectra.
 High-flux and 'protein leaking' membranes have been defined based on a combination of water permeability, beta-2 microglobulin (β2m) (12 kDa)3 removal factors (sieving coefficient (SC) or clearance) and albumin (65 kDa)3 parameters (SC or amount cleared).
-In this system, the high-flux class is defined by a water permeability of $20-40 \text{ m/h/mmHg/m}^2$, a $\beta 2 \text{m}$ SC of 0.7-0.8 and albumin loss of < 0.5 g (on the basis of a 4 h hemodialysis treatment), whereas the same parameters defining a protein-leaking membrane are >40 m/h/mmHg/m2, 0.9-1.0, and 2-6 g, respectively.
+In this system, the high-flux class is defined by a water permeability of $20-40 \text{ m/h/mmHg/m}^2$, a $\beta 2m SC \text{ of } 0.7-0.8 \text{ and albumin loss of } 0.7-0.8$ < 0.5 g (on the basis of a 4 h hemodialysis treatment), whereas the same parameters defining a protein-leaking membrane are >40 m/h/mmHg/m2, 0.9-1.0, and 2-6 g, respectively.
 Although not explicitly stated, these values correspond to 'virgin' membrane performance and do not reflect potential diminutions during treatment as a result of secondary membrane effects.

-Medium Cut-Off (MCO) and High Cut-Off (HCO) Membranes Two new membrane classes, medium cut-off (MCO) and high cutoff (HCO), have been proposed, extending the earlier classification scheme.
+Medium Cut-Off and High Cut-Off Membranes Two new membrane classes, (MCO membrane) and (HCO membrane), have been proposed, extending the earlier classification scheme.